ct-js/docs.ctjs.rocks/docs/jsintro_pt1.md

 As you can see, the most significant difference is that we don't need to declare properties.
 We can start writing values to them directly.

 There is also a new keyword: `this`. `this` stands for the current object which calls the code.
-If you write a code for an 'On Step' event of a Copy, then `this` will point to this exact copy.
+If you write a code for an 'Frame start' event of a Copy, then `this` will point to this exact copy.
 Writing `this.health = 100;` means that we store a property `health` inside the current copy, with a value `100`.

 We can use a `this` keyword inside a room's code.
 In this case, values will be stored in a room.